 Light and fluffy sponge Swedish rhubarb cake.
-No baking powder needed, extremely simple and foolproof to make.
-Butter baked with sugar creates a delicious, slightly crunchy crust on the top of the cake :-).
-This recipe was sent by Margaret (thank you).
+No baking powder is needed; it is extremely simple and foolproof.
+Butter baked with sugar creates a delicious, slightly crunchy crust on the top of the cake :).
+Margaret sent this recipe (thank you).

 - 400 g rhubarb

 - 100 g caster sugar